Slope86/QIRT/README.md

 ## Configuration

-The configuration file for QIRT is located at `~/QIRT/config/config.ini`.
+The configuration file for QIRT is located in the user's home directory under `~/.QIRT/config.ini`.
 This file allows you to customize various settings for the toolkit.

+### Default Configuration

+The default configuration file is as follows:

 ```ini
 ; This section sets up the notation for the StateVector (affects the visualization result and the constructor function from_label()).